 Finally, USEPA’s inclusion of equivalent or substantially similar provisions in its MS4 permits support a finding that the provisions are necessary to achieve MEP.
 The Santa Ana Water Board has examined the following USEPA issued permits, among others, and concluded that they contain equivalent and/or substantially similar provisions: Massachusetts MS4 General Permit, Washington D.C.
 MS4 Permit, Middle Rio Grande (Albuquerque, NM) MS4 Watershed Permit, Boise/Garden City MS4 Permit, and Guam MS4 Permit.

 The Santa Ana Water Board finds that the programmatic requirements of the Order are necessary to meet the MEP standard.
-The mix of pollution controls and best management practices are necessary to attain the level of pollutant reduction expected by the demanding federal MEP standard, but also balances different interests such as effectiveness, regulatory compliance, public acceptance, cost, and technical feasibility.
+The mix of pollution controls and BMPs are necessary to attain the level of pollutant reduction expected by the demanding federal MEP standard, but also balances different interests such as effectiveness, regulatory compliance, public acceptance, cost, and technical feasibility.
 To the extent there may be multiple means of achieving pollutant reductions and that there could be trade-offs between program areas with potentially higher costs and greater pollutant reductions, the Order affords Permittees discretion to select the specific means of reducing the discharge of pollutants to the MEP based on the methodical application of performance metrics.
 This finding is the expert conclusion of the Santa Ana Water Board based on its technical expertise and experience administering the MS4 program.

 PUBLIC PARTICPATION AND NOTIFICATION